-The SB has three committees that discuss specific issues and prepare items on which the full SB takes decisions.
+The SB of a.s.r. has three committees that discuss specific issues and prepare items on which the full SB takes decisions.
 The chairperson of each committee reports on the main points of discussion and the resulting recommendations are discussed at the subsequent SB meeting.
-The minutes of the committee meetings are available to the members of the SB
+The minutes of the committee meetings are available to the members of the SB.